ddbj/w3const_base/ncbitool/ncbitool-readme.txt

-Put the binaries with large file size in the directory.
+Put the binaries with large file size in the local directory.